Elevation: 8,858 ft

 Peak 8858 is located at the head of Almo Park.
-It sits on the West Ridge of Cache Peak, which lies a hefty 3 miles to the east.
+It sits on the west ridge of Cache Peak, which lies a hefty three miles to the east.
 It barely qualifies as a ranked summit as it has only 318 feet of prominence.
 Peak 8858 could also be called “West Cache Peak.”
 USGS Cache Peak

 South Spur/Northwest Ridge, Class 2